 Guests should be aware that while on safari, you will be traveling in smaller groups and will travel on small bush planes and/or helicopters.

 Guests will share smaller safari vehicles, where they will be required to rotate not only safari guides, rangers and cars, but also seats within the car.
 Please note that there are limited medical facilities, and guests will not have exclusive use to a vehicle should they need special attention or consideration.

 The safari vehicles are not air conditioned.
-The cars have six window seats, and many are open air cars for animal viewing.
+The cars have six window seats, and are open air for animal viewing.
 Please note that the areas traversed on game drives are typically unpaved and will often be bumpy and dusty.

 Please note that all Tauck guests will dine at Tauck Designated tables for meals.
 The majority of meals while on safari, are buffet due to the international guests that stay at the lodges.